Come and look behind the scenes at one of the RNLI’s busiest lifeboat stations.

 For further information, or to arrange a visit to Poole Lifeboat Station, please contact:

-If you want to visit the RNLI College, also in Poole, where crew members and lifeguards are trained, please contact:
+If you would like to visit the RNLI College, also in Poole, where crew members and lifeguards are trained, please contact:

 How to find us: